Proto-Indo-European Language Info

 Since Proto-Indo-European has been reconstructed, there is no problem with spelling it regularly.
 A problem does arise, however, from the reconstructions having been made by linguists for their own uses -- PIE words are written phonemically rather than phonetically.
 That is, they are written so as to reflect their linguistic structure, not the way they're pronounced.

-For example, "to be" is *hes-.
-To form one of the versions of the imperative, this root is put into the zero-grade (which means dumping the vowel), and *-dhi is added, resulting in *hs-dhi.
+For example, "to be" is *H1es-.
+To form one of the versions of the imperative, this root is put into the zero-grade (which means dumping the vowel), and *-dhi is added, resulting in *H1s-dhi.
 The hyphen is put in to show the separation of the pieces.
 However, there is a rule of PIE phonology that says that voiced consonants cause voicing in preceding consonants.
-This means that *s-dhi is actually pronounced [zdhi].
-(The "h" disappears here too.)
+Also, it's likely that the H1 would change to a schwa in front of a consonant.
+This means that *H1s-dhi is actually pronounced [əzdhi].
 Because most of the material in PIE on this site is intended for speaking I've decided to write the words phonetically.
 This may cause a bit of confusion for those used to the traditional system, but I think it will make the words easier to read in ritual performances.
+(I wrote these pages before I decided that the laryngeal would stay as a schwa; in the current version, an initial laryngeal followed by a consonant disappears.
+I'll be fixing that eventually.)

 Consonants

 Consonants in Proto-Indo-European have the same value as in English, with the following exceptions: bh, dh, gh, kh - These are aspirated consonants.
 They are pronounced like the English "b," "d," "g," and "k," followed by a short puff of air.
-In English, these consonants are always aspirated at the beginning of a word.
+In English, these consonants are always aspirated at the beginning of a word, especially before an [e] or [i].
 Thus "pit" has an aspirated "p."
 Compare the sound to the one in "spit," and will see a difference.
 In some languages, including English, it makes no difference whether a consonant is aspirated or not.
 In others, however, like Sanskrit or Proto-Indo-European, a word beginning with an aspirated consonant, and one begining with the same consonant, but unaspirated, have different meanings.

 g - Always hard, as in "get."

-gy - A palatalized "g."
+ǵ - A palatalized "g."
 If you say the sound "g," you will see that it is done at the back of the mouth, by the entrance to the throat, the vellum, which is why a "g" is called a velar sound.
-A "gy", however, is pronounced at the palate, the roof of your mouth.
-It is the sound made by the first "g" in "gewgaw" (as in "gimcracks and gewgaws"), except that in that word there is a bit of a glide after the "g," a little bit of a "y."
-In PIE "gy,"there isn't that glide.
-See the description of "ky" for a more common English word that has the unvoiced version of this.
+A "ǵ, however, is pronounced at the palate, the roof of your mouth.
+It is the sound made by the first "g" in "geegaw" (as in "gimcracks and geegaws"), except that in that word there is a bit of a glide after the "g," a little bit of a "y."
+In PIE "ǵ,"there isn't that glide.
+See the description of "ḱ" for a more common English word that has the unvoiced version of this.
+In older printed material you will sometimes see this represented with a circumflex rather than an accent.

-ky - A palatalized "k."
-Just like the "gy," only voiced.
+ḱ - A palatalized "k."
+Just like the "ǵ," only voiced.
 Compare the initial sound in "call" with that in "cute."
 The "cute" version of "c" is a palatal one.
-In "cute" this is followed by an off-glide sound, like a "y;" in the Proto-Indo-European "ky" there isn't that glide.
+In "cute" this is followed by an off-glide sound, like a "y;" in the Proto-Indo-European "ḱ" there isn't that glide.
+In older printed material you will sometimes see this represented with a circumflex rather than an accent.

-q - A voiced velar fricative (the same sound as "x," only voiced), a sort of gargling noise.
-This is usually represented by the Greek letter "gamma," but"q" is more browser friendly.
+qʷ - A voiced velar fricative (the same sound as "x," only voiced), a sort of gargling noise, which has been labialized.
+The "q" is usually represented by the Greek letter "gamma," (γ) but"q" is more browser friendly.
+Without the labialization, it is pronounced similar to the way some Parisians pronounce the "r" in "Paris."
 I've used this to indicate the sound I think was the PIE laryngeal H3.
+(In earlier versions of this site and in Deep Ancestors I maintained that this was simply [q], but I've now changed my mind.
+I'll be changing all the PIE q's on this site to "qʷ;" if you stumble across one that hasn't been changed yet, just assume that it should be.)

 x - The final sound in German "Bach;" a voiceless velar fricative.
 I've used this for the PIE laryngeal "H2."